 - The amount authorized is wrong or miscalculated.
 In this case, a refund is usually initiated from the biller’s end (if the amount charged is higher than that authorized).

-- The payment is processed earlier than the due date agreed upon.
+- The payment will be processed earlier than the agreed-upon due date.

 - The payment is not authorized at all.

 Other than that, there are hardly any disputes associated with ACH transfers.
-However, with credit card processing, there can be a huge list of disputes occurring due to various reasons.
+However, with credit card processing, there can be a huge number of disputes occurring for various reasons.

-Besides, with an ACH transaction, you receive a payment failure notification immediately.
-And ACH ensures you much quicker access to funds.
-However, credit cards have a much higher rate of payment failures, which is why the funds are held up by the bank for days or even weeks!
+Besides, you receive a payment failure notification immediately with an ACH transaction.
+ACH also ensures you have much quicker access to funds.
+However, credit cards have a much higher rate of payment failures, which is why the bank holds up the funds for days or weeks!

 - ACH is More Secure.
-Finally, ACH transfers are one of the safest and most secure payment methods since the confidential information of the customers is transferred directly into a secure and encrypted environment.
+Finally, ACH transfers are one of the safest and most secure payment methods since the customers’ confidential information is transferred directly into a secure and encrypted environment.

-Since ACH payments are transferred electronically, there are no multiple hands involved as found in paper check exchanges, thus mitigating all identity or data theft risks!
+Since ACH payments are transferred electronically, no multiple hands are involved as found in paper check exchanges, thus mitigating all identity or data theft risks!